99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 give users an identity to interact with web or mobile apps (outside of AWS) so in exam if they say "hundreds of users", "mobile users", "authenticate with SAML"

-Cognito user pool (CUP): create a serverless DB of your users. sign-in function for app users.
+Cognito user pool (CUP): are for AUTHENTICATION (identify verification). create a serverless DB of your users. sign-in function for app users.
 Username / email / password / MFA / phone verify. / login with Google (federate identity). block users compromised. when they login they get back a JSON web toke JST.
 CUP can invoke Lambda on triggers.